peo3/cgroup-utils/README.md

 ##cgutil event

-This subcommand makes cgroup.event_control easy to use.
+This command makes cgroup.event_control easy to use.
 It exits when a state of a target cgroup crosses a threshold which you set, thus, you can know the state of the cgroup has changed.